What should you bring to your doctor's visit?

 - List of symptoms – what they are, when they occur, how long they last and what relieves them

 - Results from prior tests and lab work (include films and reports):

 - Actual heart catheterization film and report (if applicable)

 - Actual echocardiograph (echo) tape and report (if applicable)

-- Electrocardiogram (EKG) report, if performed with the last year
+- Electrocardiogram (EKG) report, if performed within the last year

 - Reports and films (if applicable) from all other tests, such as Stress Test, MRI, CAT Scans and Carotid and Vascular Ultrasounds, if performed within the last year